kimmyd70/learning-journal/computer-setup.md

 We will be using VS Code in this class.
 I just downloaded it from [VS Code](https://code.visualstudio.com/docs/?dv=osx)

-I'd **LOVE** if I could use dreamweaver to code then copy/paste into GitHub it would be AMAZING, but I guess I'll become familiar with VS
+I'd **LOVE** if I could use dreamweaver to code then copy/paste into GitHub it would be AMAZING, but I guess I'll become familiar with Visual Studio :unamuzed: